Code-Institute-Submissions/eeefitness/README.md

 #### New User
 I am a prospective gym member:
-- I need to be convinced why I should become a member of this gym.
+- I need to be convinced as to why I should become a member of this gym.
 - I want to find out about the gym’s ethos.
 - I want to find out where the gym is located.
 - I want to find out the opening hours.